Asylum, a dark suspense saga

-On an innocent day in 1899, while her father travels abroad, twelve-year-old Maggie Delito witnesses a shocking scandal.
+On an innocent day in 1899, while her father travels abroad, twelve-year-old Maggie Delito, daughter of the wealthy industrialist, witnesses a shocking scandal.
 The next day, she’s dragged from her family’s estate and locked in an asylum to ensure her silence.
 Beneath the noted asylum’s polish of respectability, a wicked villainy hides in dank shadows—and Maggie fears she will be its next victim.

 Seventy-five years later, Laura Delito inherits more than assets when her prestigious family’s mysterious past comes knocking.
-After sacrificing a successful independent career, she assumes control of Delito’s failing jewelry business while daring to expose its ghosts—a strange old woman, cryptic messages, backroom betrayals, and a rare antique key that might unlock the truth.
+After sacrificing an independent career on the brink of success, she assumes control of Delito’s failing jewelry business while daring to expose its ghosts—a strange old woman, cryptic messages, backroom betrayals, and a rare antique key that might unlock the truth.
 As she pursues clues from the Northeast to North Africa, she fails to see the danger looming close to home.

 Bookstores/Libraries: Ingram • Individuals: your favorite online or local bookstore

 ISBN 978-0-9892261-2-7 print • $15.95 • 5.5 x 8.5 • soft cover • 332 pages

 ISBN 978-0-9892261-3-4 eBook • $7.99

 Amazon • Barnes & Noble • Rakuten Kobo eBook • Walmart

 Available in Amazon’s Kindle MatchBook program.
 Save 75%

 If you buy a new print edition of Asylum (or purchased one in the past), you can buy the Kindle edition for only $1.99.
 Print edition purchase must be sold by Amazon.
 Subject to change.